Title

 The Cooperative Code of the Philippines governs the establishment and operation of various types of cooperatives, including agrarian reform cooperatives, public service cooperatives, cooperative banks, credit cooperatives, and cooperative insurance societies, providing guidelines and regulations for their functions and operations.

-A cooperative is a duly registered association of persons with a common bond of interest, voluntarily joined to achieve lawful common social or economic goals, making equitable capital contributions and sharing risks and benefits according to universally accepted cooperative principles.
+A cooperative is a duly registered association of persons with a common bond of interest who voluntarily join to achieve a lawful common social or economic end, make equitable contributions to required capital, and accept a fair share of risks and benefits in accordance with universally accepted cooperative principles.

-At least fifteen (15) natural persons who are citizens of the Philippines with a common bond of interest residing or working in the intended area of operation may organize a cooperative.
+At least fifteen (15) persons who are citizens of the Philippines, with a common bond of interest, and residing or working in the intended area of operation.

-A quorum consists of twenty-five percent (25%) of all members entitled to vote.
+Unless otherwise provided in bylaws, quorum is twenty-five percent (25%) of all members entitled to vote.

 Analyze Cases Smarter, Faster